-CUMULATIVE RECORDS
+CUMULATIVE RECORDS/EMIS

 An official Mercer County Cumulative Record will be established for each preschool student.
-In addition to directory information, also included in the file will be copies of the student's certified birth certificate, immunization record, social security card, and when applicable child custody papers.
+In addition to directory information, also included in the file will be copies of the student's certified birth certificate, immunization record, social security card, when applicable child custody papers and any injury or incident reports.
 This file will continue with the child's class records as he/she proceeds through school once permission for transfer of records is obtained from parent or guardian.
-Permission is granted on the Blanket Permission Form (Appendix 7)
+Permission is granted on the Permission Form (Appendix 7)